simcesplatform/LogReader/readme.md

     python -m testLogReader.dataManager -d

+NOTE: This drops the whole simulations collection before inserting data and when removing test data.

 ### Dokcer compose

 Docker-compose can be used to launch Logreader and a MongoDB instance.
 First build the LogReader Docker image: